bjornarprytz/bubbleoids/readme.md

   - move up and down
   - Slingshot out?

-- Add discovery goals
-  - UI
-  - Track
+- indicate which planets are undiscovered

-- Audio
+- Maintain planet state
-  - Add cool tracks

 ### Bugs